Internal control: Audit committee

-The role and the responsibilities of the audit committee, in general terms, are to: (a) Discuss with management, internal and external auditors and major stakeholders the quality and adequacy of the organization’s internal controls system and risk management process, and their effectiveness and outcomes, and meet regularly and privately with the Director of Internal Audit; (b) Review and discuss with management and the external auditors and approve the audited financial statements of the organization and make a recommendation regarding inclusion of those financial statements in any public filing.
-Also review with management and the independent auditor the effect of regulatory and accounting initiatives as well as off-balance sheet issues in the organization’s financial statements; (c) Review and discuss with management the types of information to be disclosed and the types of presentations to be made with respect to the Company's earning press release and financial information and earnings guidance provided to analysts and rating agencies; (d) Confirm the scope of audits to be performed by the external and internal auditors, monitor progress and review results and review fees and expenses.
+The role and the responsibilities of the audit committee, in general terms, are to: (a) Discuss with management, internal and external auditors and major stakeholders the quality and adequacy of the organization's internal controls system and risk management process, and their effectiveness and outcomes, and meet regularly and privately with the Director of Internal Audit; (b) Review and discuss with management and the external auditors and approve the audited financial statements of the organization and make a recommendation regarding inclusion of those financial statements in any public filing.
+Also review with management and the independent auditor the effect of regulatory and accounting initiatives as well as off-balance sheet issues in the organization's financial statements; (c) Review and discuss with management the types of information to be disclosed and the types of presentations to be made with respect to the company's earning press release and financial information and earnings guidance provided to analysts and rating agencies; (d) Confirm the scope of audits to be performed by the external and internal auditors, monitor progress and review results and review fees and expenses.
 Review significant findings or unsatisfactory internal audit reports, or audit problems or difficulties encountered by the external independent auditor.
-Monitor management's response to all audit findings; (e) Manage complaints concerning accounting, internal accounting controls or auditing matters; (f) Receive regular reports from the Chief Executive Officer, Chief Financial Officer and the Company's other Control Committees regarding deficiencies in the design or operation of internal controls and any fraud that involves management or other employees with a significant role in internal controls; and (g) Support management in resolving conflicts of interest.
-Monitor the adequacy of the organization’s internal controls and ensure that all fraud cases are acted upon.
+Monitor management's response to all audit findings; (e) Manage complaints concerning accounting, internal accounting controls or auditing matters; (f) Receive regular reports from the chief executive officer, chief financial officer and the company's other control committees regarding deficiencies in the design or operation of internal controls and any fraud that involves management or other employees with a significant role in internal controls; and (g) Support management in resolving conflicts of interest.
+Monitor the adequacy of the organization's internal controls and ensure that all fraud cases are acted upon.
+The audit committee also has a key role in selecting and recommending the appointment of the external auditor, and in approving any non-audit services provided by that auditor, to safeguard auditor independence.

 Personnel benefits committee

-The role and the responsibilities of the personnel benefits, in general terms, are to: (a) Approve and oversee administration of the Company's Executive Compensation Program; (b) Review and approve specific compensation matters for the Chief Executive Officer, Chief Operating Officer (if applicable), Chief Financial Officer, General Counsel, Senior Human Resources Officer, Treasurer, Director, Corporate Relations and Management, and Company Directors; (c) Review, as appropriate, any changes to compensation matters for the officers listed above with the Board; and (d)Review and monitor all human-resource related performance and compliance activities and reports, including the performance management system.
+The role and the responsibilities of the personnel benefits, in general terms, are to: (a) Approve and oversee the administration of the company's Executive Compensation Program; (b) Review and approve specific compensation matters for the chief executive officer, chief operating officer (if applicable), chief financial officer, general counsel, senior human resources officer, treasurer, director, corporate relations and management, and company directors; (c) Review, as appropriate, any changes to compensation matters for the officers listed above with the board; and (d)Review and monitor all human-resource related performance and compliance activities and reports, including the performance management system.
 They also ensure that benefit-related performance measures are properly used by the management of the organization.